-The following provides information regarding other accounts managed by Mr. Laskin during the fiscal year ended October 31, 2018:
+The following provides information regarding other accounts managed by Mr. Laskin during the fiscal year ended October 31, 2019:

-Category of Account Total Number of Accounts Managed Total Assets in Accounts Managed (in millions) Number of Accounts for Which Advisory Fee is Based on Performance Assets in Accounts for which Advisory Fee is Based on Performance Other Registered Investment Companies None None None None Other Pooled Investment Vehicles 1 \$16.6 None None Other Accounts 5 \$50.6 None None
+Category of Account Total Number of Accounts Managed Total Assets in Accounts Managed (in millions) Number of Accounts for Which Advisory Fee is Based on Performance Assets in Accounts for which Advisory Fee is Based on Performance Other Registered Investment Companies None None None None Other Pooled Investment Vehicles 1 \$22.0 None None Other Accounts 5 \$1.4 None None

-The following provides information regarding other accounts managed by Mr. Olsen during the fiscal year ended October 31, 2018:
+The following provides information regarding other accounts managed by Mr. Olsen during the fiscal year ended October 31, 2019:

-Category of Account Total Number of Accounts Managed Total Assets in Accounts Managed (in millions) Number of Accounts for Which Advisory Fee is Based on Performance Assets in Accounts for which Advisory Fee is Based on Performance Other Registered Investment Companies None None None None Other Pooled Investment Vehicles None None None None Other Accounts 5 \$50.6 None None and other accounts managed by the portfolio manager, the Advisor will proceed in a manner that ensures that the Fund will not be treated less favorably.
-There may be instances where similar portfolio transactions may be executed for the same security for numerous accounts managed by the portfolio managers.
-In such instances, securities will be allocated in accordance with the Advisor's trade allocation policy.
+Category of Account Total Number of Accounts Managed Total Assets in Accounts Managed (in millions) Number of Accounts for Which Advisory Fee is Based on Performance Assets in Accounts for which Advisory Fee is Based on Performance Other Registered Investment Companies None None None None Other Pooled Investment Vehicles 1 \$22.0 None None Other Accounts 5 \$1.4 None None

 Material Conflicts of Interest.
 Actual or apparent conflicts of interest may arise when a portfolio manager has day-to-day management responsibilities with respect to more than one fund or other account.
-Where conflicts of interest arise between the Fund
+Where conflicts of interest arise between the Fund and other accounts managed by the portfolio manager, the Advisor will proceed in a manner that ensures that the Fund will not be treated less favorably.
+There may be instances where similar portfolio transactions may be executed for the same security for numerous accounts managed by the portfolio managers.
+In such instances, securities will be allocated in accordance with the Advisor's trade allocation policy.